-California’s labor laws are among the toughest in the nation.
-California employment laws often go beyond federal standards, meaning that employers must also go beyond federal standards.
+California’s labor laws are among the toughest (read: best for workers) in the nation.
+California employment laws in most instances, go beyond federal standards, meaning that employers must also go beyond federal standards.

 Many California trucking and delivery companies try to meet this obligation by automatically deducting thirty minutes of your work time for a mandatory meal period.
 You may have to verify that you received this meal period when you sign off on your route sheet.
 But, if you aren’t getting a legally compliant meal break, you are being cheated—you are having pay deducted for a meal break that you never got.